WallarooLabs/blog.wallaroolabs.com/content/post/checkpointing.md

 <img src=/images/post/checkpointing/dag02.png width="350">

 Once C receives the barrier from B, it blocks that input, adding messages related to the next snapshot (the squares) to a queue.
 Meanwhile, it continues processing messages related to the current snapshot that it receives from A (the triangles).

+Queueing here is in a sense the opposite of in the unmodified Chandy-Lamport algorithm: a node can't process the queued messages until it's received the barrier over all its inputs, but it also doesn't need to write them to disk with the snapshot.

 Once a node has received the barrier over all of its inputs, it's free to snapshot its local state and send the barrier along over all of its outputs.
 It can then immediately flush its input queues and begin processing like normal again until it receives a barrier for the next snapshot.